oVirt/ovirt-site/source/community/get-involved/repository-mirrors.md

 ## For admins

 We have a simple setup to allow mirroring of the oVirt repositories.
 Right now the mirroring is done through ssh with rsync.
-You'll find in **resources.ovirt.org** a user named **mirror**, that's the user that the mirrors should use, you'll see that it has a lot of entries under *~/.ssh/authorized_keys*, there each entry is restricted to run only a specific command that allows them to rsync the repo directory.
+You'll find in **resources.ovirt.org** a user named **mirror**.
+That's the user that the mirrors should use, which has a lot of entries under *~/.ssh/authorized_keys*.
+Each entry is restricted to run only a specific command that allows them to rsync the repo directory.
 Please refer to the [read the docs page](https://ovirt-infra-docs.readthedocs.io/en/latest/General/Mirror/index.html) for more info on adding mirrors.

 ### Adding a mirror